zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-01-03-requirements.markdown

 ### Goal 5: Maximizing Organizational Learning

 In complex organizations with lots of effort needed to maintain legacy systems, learning and following new technology developments takes work.
-Architecture should **help organizations to learn fast**, stay up-to-date with emerging technologies and industry trends, and recommend technology upgrades.
+Architecture should **help organizations learn quickly**, stay up-to-date with emerging technologies and industry trends, and recommend technology upgrades.

 ## Questions to Consider